International Association of Theatre for Children and Young People

 - Advocate for theatre and the performing arts for young audiences as being intrinsic to health and well-being, and to the recovery of society post-COVID.

 - Promote and advocate for theatre and performing arts that is inclusive of and sensitive to people of all abilities (theatre for, by and with), while incorporating principles of inclusivity in its own working methods.

 - Explore different methods of child participation, including participation in the work of the association, creation methods with children and methods to amplify children’s voices.

 - Support members to activate the ASSITEJ Manifesto in their own contexts.

 3.8 Organisational Work: 2017 – 2020

-3.8.1.
-ASSITEJ will work on strategies and practical projects for Fundraising or income generation to ensure the sustainability of the association, and its members, including creating an independent fundraising committee linked to the regions.
-Concrete proposals include a Solidarity fund, ASSITEJ Auctions, Friends of ASSITEJ and other initiatives, both local and global.
+- Work on strategies and practical projects for fundraising or income generation to ensure the sustainability of the association and its members, including a Solidarity fund, ASSITEJ Auctions, Friends of ASSITEJ, resource-sharing initiatives and other strategies, both local and global.

-3.8.3 ASSITEJ will actively recruit new memberships from countries currently not represented in the international body and assist them to be active, participative and communicative members of the association.
+- Actively recruit new memberships from countries currently not represented in the international body.